About

 Wildflower is an ecosystem of decentralized Montessori micro-schools that support children, teachers, and parents.
 Wildflower aspires to give all children and families the opportunity to choose high-quality, beautiful learning environments as they follow life’s unfolding journey.

-Please contact us to receive more information about our school.
+Please contact us to receive more information about our school and hear about upcoming information sessions.

 Our Teacher Leaders